Chivalry

 The knightly code was a set of virtues and principles that knights were expected to uphold.
 The code emphasized courage, loyalty, and honor, with knights expected to protect the weak and defend the honor of women.

-Knightly traditions were also deeply rooted in Christian values, with knights expected to be devout in their faith and attend church regularly.
+Knightly traditions were also deeply rooted in Christian values.
+Knights were expected to be devout in their faith and attend church regularly.
 Knights saw themselves as protectors of Christendom and often went on crusades to defend the faith.

 Knighthood Today

-The traditions of medieval knighthood and chivalry have endured over the centuries, inspiring countless stories and legends.
+Medieval knighthood and chivalry traditions have endured over the centuries, inspiring countless stories and legends.
 While the era of knights and armor is long gone, the ideals of honor, courage, and justice continue to resonate today.

 Today, the term “knight” is more symbolic than literal, with modern-day knights being granted titles of honor rather than being trained in combat.
 However, the legacy of chivalry and knightly traditions lives on, reminding us of the importance of upholding a code of honor and serving others.